Call or Text 24/7 (512) 222-8000

 • DNA analysis

 Many private forensics institutes are full-service facilities that can potentially provide even more services than a medical examiner’s office.
-Just keep in mind that the findings of a private forensics institute aren’t necessarily official.
-The services also need to be provided by a board-certified forensic pathologist, which is the case when a medical examiner provides services.
+Just keep in mind that the findings of a private forensics institute aren’t necessarily official, and they are paid services.
+The services also need to be provided by a board-certified forensic pathologist, which is the case with a medical examiner.

 Why Private Forensic Institute Services Are Used